Ssekono/USSD-Monkey/README.md

 ### USSD Monkey

 The USSD Monkey package is designed to help developers quickly build USSD applications by defining their menu flow in a JSON file.
 This README.md file provides documentation on how to use the package effectively.
+This package uses Redis to temporarily store session information.

 #### Installation